 Dipsea Race – Mill Valley, CA (Jun)

-Now in its 110th year, Dipsea is the oldest trail race in the nation.
+Now in its 113th year, Dipsea is the oldest trail race in the nation.
 Its 7.4-mile course is equal parts beauty and beast, with 688 stairs and steep climbs that boast names like “Cardiac” and “Insult Hill”.
 Though conventional in the sense that the first runner to cross the finish line wins, the race uses a time-tested system of handicapping participants to level the playing field: each entrant receives “headstart” minutes based on age and gender, with the oldest and youngest runners starting before the faster runners, and women starting before men of the same age.
 Also unconventional are the course’s permissible shortcuts, which favor veteran runners familiar with the course.
-With a quirky application process as competitive as the race itself, first-timers too may want to think different (e.g. with a charitable bribe or sob story) if they hope to run the Bay Area’s most iconic footrace.
+With a quirky application process as competitive as the race itself, first-timers may want to think different (e.g. with a charitable bribe or sob story) if they hope to run the Bay Area’s most iconic footrace.

 A Race for the Ages (ARFTA) – Manchester, TN (Sep, Labor Day Weekend)

 From the mind of Gary “Laz” Cantrell comes an event designed for veteran ultrarunners who may have slowed over the years but in whom “the fires of competition still burn bright.”
 ARFTA start times are handicapped by age, with runners 41 and older being permitted the number of hours equal to their years in which to accumulate as many laps as possible on a relatively flat, one-mile loop course known affectionately as the “Deadman Mile.”
 Runners 40 years of age and younger (i.e. the “kids”) compete over the final 40 hours, and the overall winner is the runner who records the most miles prior to the race-ending banquet at noon on Labor Day.
-Though its format fuels competition among all ages, the camaraderie of ARFTA — friendships formed, relationships rekindled, and stories shared — is the main attraction for runners young and old.
+Though its format fuels competition among all ages, the camaraderie of ARFTA — friendships formed, relationships rekindled and stories shared — is the main attraction for runners young and old.

 Big’s Backyard Ultra – Bell Buckle, TN (Oct)

-(Updated Feb 20, 2020; originally published June 28, 2017)
+(Updated Feb 22, 2024; originally published June 28, 2017)

 Looking for more running events?
 Search for races by state/city or month, and try our handy Find a Race tool to search for events by name, date range, distance, location, terrain & more.
 Then sign up for a free account to build your wish list and start coloring in your 50 States Map!